Working Locum Tenens

 Taxes

 The locum tenens agency does not take state, federal, Medicare, and Social Security taxes from provider paychecks, so physicians are responsible for making estimated tax payments.
-A locum tenens physician must also pay income taxes in each state they in.
+A locum tenens physician must also pay income taxes in each state they are in.
 However, a state tax credit for the nonresident state tax liability can reduce the home state tax (state of residence generally taxes all income) and should fully or partially eliminate any double-state taxation.

 Curious how taxes work for locums?
 A beginner's guide to locum tenens taxes